 Baseline concussion testing

-It also gathers data on a patient’s physical characteristics, concussion history and neurological profile, including history of disorders that can affect recovery from concussion such as learning disabilities, attention deficit disorder, dyslexia and autism.
+ImPACT is a 20-minute computerized test of factors including reaction time, memory and attention span.
+It also gathers data on a patient’s physical characteristics, concussion history and neurological profile.
+This includes any history of disorders that can affect recovery from concussion, such as learning disabilities, attention deficit disorder, dyslexia and autism.

 One exercise asks participants to remember a word list and recall those words later.
-Another requires participants to press a certain key depending on the shape shown on screen.
+Another requires participants to press a certain key depending on the shape shown on a screen.

-Call the Vanderbilt Sports Concussion Center hotline at (615) 875-8722 (VSCC) to schedule an appointment.
+Call the Vanderbilt Sports Concussion Center hotline at (615) 875-8722 (VSCC from an on-campus phone) to schedule an appointment.
 Out-of-pocket cost for the test is $30.